Multiplex (movie theater): United States

 The first triplex in the United States was created with the addition of a third screen to the Cheri theater in Boston in June 1967 owned by Ben Sack.

 In the United States, only 10% of the 16,712 indoor movie theaters in 1981 had more than one screen, with 80% of the 10% only having two screens.
 The largest had 7 screens.

 In 1982, the 14-screen Cineplex in the Beverly Center mall in Los Angeles became the country's largest upon opening.
 The Beverly Center Cinemas closed in June 2010.

-Cineplex joined with Universal Studios to build an 18-screen multiplex in Universal City, California (now part of Universal CityWalk Hollywood), which opened July 4, 1987.
+Cineplex collaborated with Universal Studios to build an 18-screen multiplex in Universal City, California (now part of Universal CityWalk Hollywood), which opened July 4, 1987.

-In December 1988, Studio 28 in Grand Rapids, Michigan, expanded from 12 to 20 screens with a seating capacity of 6,000.
+In December 1988, Studio 28 in Grand Rapids, Michigan, expanded from 12 to 20 screens into a 125000 sqft facility with a seating capacity of 6,145, becoming the largest multiplex in the United States.
 Studio 28 closed in November 2008.

 By 1994, building of multiplexes with 14-24 screens with 2,500 to 3,500 seats was the norm.
 The expansion of multiplexes also concentrated the market with the top ten exhibitors controlling 47% of the nation's screens compared to 27% in 1986.
-The AMC Grand 24 opened in Dallas, Texas, on May 19, 1995, as the first 24-screen megaplex built from the ground up in the United States and the largest theater complex in the U.S. A 21-screen Edwards Theater opened at the Irvine Spectrum Center in Irvine, California, the same year.
+The AMC Grand 24 opened in Dallas, Texas, on May 19, 1995, as the first 24-screen megaplex built from the ground up in the United States and overtaking Studio 28 as the largest theater complex in the U.S. A 21-screen Edwards Theater opened at the Irvine Spectrum Center in Irvine, California, the same year.
 After a lease renewal dispute with the property owner, the AMC Grand 24 closed in November 2010.
 The building has been divided and reopened in 2012 as a Toby Keith–owned nightclub and a 14-screen first-run movie theater operated by Southern Theatres as the "AmStar 14".
 This theatre is now the Studio Movie Grill Northwest Highway As of 2013.